 Improve cash flow during a crisis

-• Spend the time verifying in advance whether patients have insurance
+1. Spend the time verifying in advance whether patients have insurance.

-• Confirm whether their benefits are valid, as well as provide them with an estimate
+2. Confirm whether their benefits are valid, as well as provide them with an estimate.

-• Look for contractual variances with vendors, then appeal
+3. Look for contractual variances with vendors, then appeal.

-• Arm your front-desk staff with each patient’s benefits in advance
+4. Arm your front-desk staff with each patient's benefits in advance.

-• Consider adding alternative service lines such as telehealth
+5. Consider adding alternative service lines such as telehealth.

-Taking these steps will not only increase the financial security of your practice, but also prepare you for any future disruptions that occur.
+Taking these steps will not only increase your practice's financial security but also prepare you for any future disruptions.
+Track emerging revenue streams (e.g., telehealth visits, remote monitoring) alongside your core KPIs to strengthen visibility into medical practice revenue over time.

-How to optimize claims submission process to increase revenue
+How to optimize the claims submission process to increase revenue

-A combination of process and technology can help you submit clean claims sooner — while getting you paid faster.
+A combination of process and technology can help you submit clean claims sooner while getting you paid faster and strengthening revenue cycle management.

 Implement electronic claims submission

-Electronic claims submissions improves accuracy and processing speed — claims are transmitted instantly and you get real-time visibility into their status, enabling proactive follow-up and resolution.
-America’s Health Insurance Plans (AHIP) found that insurers typically process electronic claims faster than their paper counterparts.
+Electronic claims submission improves accuracy and processing speed.
+Claims are transmitted instantly, and you get real-time visibility into their status, enabling proactive follow-up and resolution.
+The 2024 CAQH Index reports that moving to fully electronic transactions reduces time and administrative costs across claim workflows.

 • Receiving full reimbursement for services rendered